Serbs in Austria: History

 Serbs have a long historical presence on the territory of modern-day Austria.

 By the end of the Middle Ages, migration of ethnic Serbs towards Austrian lands was caused by expansion of the Ottoman Empire.
 Exiled members of Serbian noble families were welcomed by Habsburg rulers, who granted them new possessions.
 In 1479, emperor Friedrich III granted castle Weitensfeld in Carinthia to exiled members of Branković dynasty of Serbia.

 During the period of Ottoman–Habsburg wars from 16th to 18th century, Austrian policy towards Serbs was marked by special interests, related to complex political situation in various regions of the expanding Habsburg monarchy.
-Emperor Leopold I issued several charters (1690, 1691, 1695) to Eastern Orthodox Serbs, who sided with Habsburgs during the Vienna War, granting them religious freedom in the Austrain Empire.
+Emperor Leopold I issued several charters (1690, 1691, 1695) to Eastern Orthodox Serbs, who sided with Habsburgs during the Vienna War (1683-1699), granting them religious freedom in the Habsburg Empire.

 Serbian Orthodox patriarch Arsenije III visited Vienna on several occasions, and died there in 1706.
 Serbian Orthodox metropolitan Isaija Đaković, who visited Austrian capital on several occasions since 1690, also died in Vienna, in 1708.
+Later Serbian Orthodox metropolitans Isaija Antonović (d.
+1749) and Mojsije Putnik (d.
+1790) also died i Vienna.

-During the 18th and 19th century, new communities of ethnic Serbs were developing in major Austrian cities, consisted mainly of merchants, officers and students, who were under the spiritual jurisdiction of the Serbian Orthodox Metropolitanate of Karlovci.
+During the 18th and 19th century, new communities of ethnic Serbs were developing in major Austrian cities, consisting mainly of merchants, officers and students, who were under the spiritual jurisdiction of the Serbian Orthodox Metropolitanate of Karlovci.
+Among prominent Serbs who came to live permanently in the imperial capital were Atanasije Dimitrijević Sekereš (d.
+1794 in Vienna), philologist Vuk Karadžić (since 1813, until his death in 1864) and various other officials, merchants and representatives of Serbian intelligentsia.